atpt/pathfind/README.md

 Visualise pathfinding algorithms (A* search, Dijkstra's algorithm) on a grid.

+* A* is implemented 'naively' with Arraylists, but is fast in practice since the graphs (grids) are fairly small.

+* Dijkstra is implemented 'efficiently' with a Fibonacci Heap, but is slower on these grids because of overheads.

 Compatible with any OS, but only tested on Mac so far.

 # Build